 Winning the national title was also a bit unexpected for the young jumper, who hopes his career takes a big leap after the honor.

 "God no," Carignan said when asked if he ever thought he'd be national champion.
 "Definitely not.
 It feels pretty good though.
-I couldn't be happier right now.
-I hopefully just got a spot on the U.S. team from that."

 The only thing that could have made the day better for Carignan would have been sharing the moment with his family.
 But the New Hampshire native knew it was a special moment regardless.